arcxingye/EatKano/README_EN.md

 This game has no association with 蔡徐坤 or his management team and is for entertainment purposes only.

-The content of `static/image` and `static/music` comes from the internet.
+The content of `static/image` and `static/music` comes from the [爱给网](https://www.aigei.com/s?q=%E8%94%A1%E5%BE%90%E5%9D%A4&type=sound).
 If there is infringement, it can be found in [Issues](https://github.com/fgfobdpqjs/EatKun/issues) Contact to delete and attach the 'delete' tag.

 ## Usage